astronomer/docs/astro/view-clusters.md

 ## View clusters

-In the Cloud UI, click the **Clusters** tab to view information about the clusters in your Organization.
+In the Cloud UI, click the **Clusters** tab to view the clusters available in your organization.
+Clicking on one of these clusters allows you to view information about the clusters in your Organization.
 The following table provides descriptions for each cluster value.

 | Value              | Description                                                                                                                 |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------- |